 - We don’t know, for sure, if Ann is Noah’s mother, or if he’s just boarding with this family.

 - There is an Eason Hendrix living with them b. abt.
-1847.
+1847 in Mississippi.
 We don’t know if this is Noah’s son, or Ann’s.
-More below.
+More thought about this, below.

 Ann’s birth year fluctuates widely.